-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 President Trump delivered one of the longest State of the Union speeches in history.

-Clocking in at one hour and 20 minutes, it was the third-longest, behind two from Bill Clinton in 2000 and 1995.
+Clocking in at one hour and 20 minutes, it was the third longest, behind two from President Bill Clinton in 2000 and 1995.

-If you missed the speech, we promise to catch you up in far less than that (so, you're welcome).
+If you missed the speech, we promise to catch you up in far less time than that (so, you're welcome).

 Here are eight key moments and themes: